joxeankoret/jkutils/README.md

   * query_utils: Utilities for constructing SQL language's "where" clauses.
   * web_db: Wrappers around web.py database utilities, for MySQL and SQLite.

+# How to use them?

+All python modules are independent.
+If you want to use one of the mentioned utilities in your project, just copy the .py file into your project's folder.
+That's all.

 # Examples

 ## Graphs